Exact zero modes in interacting Majorana X- and Y-junctions: Mapping Majorana fermions to spins

 where in the second relation we used $\sigma^y = -i\sigma^z \sigma^x$.
-To map the interacting Kitaev chain to its dual spin model, we rewrite Eq. \ref{eq: interacting kitaev} in terms of $a$ and $b$ as well, such that
+Before mapping the interacting Kitaev chain to its dual spin model, we first rewrite Eq. \ref{eq: interacting kitaev} in terms of $a_j$ and $b_j$ as well, such that

-where the sum rungs over all Majorana pairs.
-We renamed the constants $t$ and $g$ into their respective spin counterparts.
-We show a sketch of this relabeling in Fig.\ref{fig:hamiltonian_explanation}.
+Note, the sum runs over the number of Majorana pairs $\tilde{N} = N/2$ -- equivalently the number of spins.
+The hopping amplitude $t$ and coupling strength $g$ are renamed into their respective spin counterpart for which $t_{2j+1} = h$, $t_{2j} = -J$, $g_{2j+1} = g_z$ and $g_{2j+1} = g_x$.
+We also show this renaming in Fig.\ref{fig:hamiltonian_explanation}.
 By applying the Jordan-Wigner transformation to the interacting Kitaev chain we find the spin Hamiltonian